-A Walking Map has been developed showing businesses and attractions within the Newark area to provide information for boaters as well as other visitors.
+A Walking Map has been developed showing businesses and attractions within the Newark area to provide information for boaters and bicyclists as well as other visitors.
 Newark-Wayne Community Hospital is also highlighted on this map.
 It can be found at the Visitor Center as well as other locations throughout the Village of Newark.

 Rural charm and city convenience merge in our municipality, which we feel offers a wide range of activities and attractions to satisfy the diverse needs of our residents and visitors.